Program of Study

 The minimum academic residence requirement is three years.

-Proficiency in reading one of French, German or Russian, and one other language (besides English) determined with the consent of the adviser.
+Proficiency in reading one of French, German or Russian, determined with the consent of the adviser.

 The qualifying examination consists of two parts: a major examination and a minor examination.
 Both are normally completed by the end of the third year.
-For the major examination, the student will choose a limited area of mathematics (e.g., differential topology, several complex variables, or ring theory) and a major examiner from among the faculty.
+For the major examination, the student will choose an advanced topic in a specific area of mathematics (e.g., differential topology, several complex variables, or number theory) and a major examiner from among the faculty.
 Together they will plan a program of study and a subsequent examination in that material.
 The aim of this study is to prepare the student for research toward the PhD.
 The minor examination will be more limited in scope and less advanced in content.
 Its subject matter should be significantly different from that of the major examination.

 Dissertation and Defense

 The doctoral degree will be awarded only after the submission and acceptance of an approved dissertation and the successful defense of that dissertation.